 Fun Ways to Display Resolutions

-Everyone could write out their resolution and post it in a place where it can be seen every day as it serves as a great reminder.
+Displaying goals creatively is a fun way to reinforce a new year resolution for students.
+Everyone could write out their resolution and post it in a place where it can be seen every day, as it serves as a great reminder.
 Jars can be used to keep track of how many times the resolutions were achieved by putting a stone or bead in the jar.
 A family competition of how many days in a row the resolution was achieved can be both motivating and exciting.

-New Year’s resolutions are a great way to develop good habits and keep improving and offer a long term goal for your children.
+Introducing resolutions at a young age helps children build confidence, discipline, and a sense of achievement.
+Making the process enjoyable turns every new year resolution for students into a positive experience, and families can strengthen bonds through shared goals and encouragement.
+New Year’s resolutions are a great way to develop good habits and keep improving, and offer a long-term goal for your children.
 This is a great and practical life skill for both you and your kid.
-It is extremely important to sit down and decide this as a family with the kids are given the opportunity to make their own resolutions.
-Even the most realistic and well planned resolutions don’t always pan out as we want but that is a good opportunity to teach your child about flexibility.
-It’s important for them to learn how to adapt when this happens and it helps in building resilience.
+It is extremely important to sit down and decide this as a family, with the kids are given the opportunity to make their own resolutions.
+Even the most realistic and well-planned resolutions don’t always pan out as we want, but that is a good opportunity to teach your child about flexibility.
+They need to learn how to adapt when this happens, and it helps in building resilience.
 Every disappointment can be made into a teachable moment and help your child to achieve their New Year resolution.
 For more information and ideas about New Year resolutions for preschoolers, do check in with the EuroKids website.